0marSater/devOpsTask/README.md

 - create loadbalancer-controller-role and attach the pervious policy to it.
 10) Finally, install helm chart that contains the resource to deploy app.

-helpful command you will use
+helpful commands you will use
 -----------------------------
 - `AWS congiure`: remotly connect to ur aws account with AWS_ACCESS_KEY_ID, AWS_SECRET_KEY_ID, and region
 - `aws eks update-kubeconfig --region <region-name> --name <cluster-name>`: Update your kubeconfig file to include the credentials for your IAM user.